-Our board of directors will consist of six directors, including two independent directors, namely Andy (Yiu Leung) Cheung and Min Li, upon the SEC's declaration of effectiveness of our registration statement on Form F-1 to which this prospectus forms a part.
+Our board of directors consists of six directors, including two independent directors, namely Andy (Yiu Leung) Cheung and Min Li.
 A director is not required to hold any shares in our company to qualify to serve as a director.
 The Corporate Governance Rules of the Nasdaq generally require that a majority of an issuer's board of directors must consist of independent directors.
 However, the Corporate Governance Rules of the Nasdaq permit foreign private issuers like us to follow "home country practice" in certain corporate governance matters.
 We rely on this "home country practice" exception and do not have a majority of independent directors serving on our board of directors.